questionlp/mastodon-podcast-bot/README.md

 ## License

-This application is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [MIT License](LICENSE).